mutable-dan/dexplex/README.md

  has to handle re-login
- handle when to request new data based on system time of last received handle missing data requests write bg to logs and db - in progress manage rest reader and writer - in progress notifications of problems handle more than one user
+ handle when to request new data based on system time of last received handle missing data requests cache for BG will read from logs at start (if avail) write bg to logs and db - done manage rest reader and writer - in progress notifications of problems handle more than one user